 Table of Contents

 |Spidertrax S2PWHS010||T6 Aluminum||1.5 Inch|

 |Goplus Adapter Kit||Aluminum Alloy||2 Inch|

-Failing to install correct wheel spacers can result in extra stress to the wheel bearings, change the airflow to the brakes and increase the chances of rubbing on fenders.
-However, if you are looking for wheel spacers, these drawbacks are irrelevant if you install correct spacers because its the extra clearance that you require.
+Failing to install the correct wheel spacers can result in extra stress to the bearings, change the airflow to the brakes and increases fender rubbing.
+However, if you are looking for wheel spacers, these drawbacks are irrelevant with the correct spacers installed.

 Below is a list of the best wheel spacers that allow you to push your wheels outwards for additional clearance.